FAQ¶

 run

-- the default mode
+- the default command

 - step-aware bottleneck diagnosis